dbehnke/allstar-nexus/README.md

 # Allstar Nexus

 Allstar Nexus is a full-stack application: a Go backend that serves APIs and an embedded frontend built with Vue 3 + Vite.
+It was built as the Dashboard / Admin interface for Allstar Link (ASL) 3 nodes and serves as the monitoring Dashboard for the Who Cares Allstar Hub (WC8MI) site.
 The project is distributed as a single binary that embeds the compiled frontend assets for simple deployment.

 ## At a glance

 - Backend: Go (HTTP API, gamification logic, repository layer)
 - Frontend: Vue 3 + Vite (single-page app in `/frontend`)
 - Single-binary distribution: frontend static files are built and embedded into the Go binary
+ - Purpose: Dashboard / Admin for Allstar Link (ASL) 3 nodes; serves as a monitoring dashboard for the Who Cares site at https://asl3.whocaresradio.com

 ## Quickstart